-Among the goals of our efforts are the creation of four model farms: a vegetable produce farm, a cut flower farm, a Moringa tree farm, and a medicinal herb farm.
+Among the goals of our efforts are the creation of five model farms: a vegetable produce farm, a cut flower farm, a Moringa tree farm, grass feed livestock farm, and a medicinal herb farm.
 These farms are going to focus more on nutrition and the health of the community than profit.
-However, we also envision a situation where farms can sell produce with the excess after the needs of the village are met.
+However, we also intend that each farm becomes self sustaining.
+Markets nearby will purchase the high quality produce and enable each center to sustain itself.

 What We Need Funds For